HAYVENO/Qeepp-App/README.md

 ## How to Use QeepApp

-To use QeepApp, simply clone the repository and install the dependencies using `git clone https://github.com/HAYVENO/Qeepp-App.git` then `cd qeepp-app` to open the directory, and `npm install` to install the dependencies, then `npm start` to start the app on your local server.
+To use QeepApp, simply clone the repository and install the dependencies using `git clone https://github.com/HAYVENO/Qeepp-App.git` then `cd Qeepp-app` to open the directory, and `npm install` to install the dependencies, then `npm start` to start the app on your local server.

 Here is the code snippet: